Want to learn how to start a profitable blog in 2020?

 4. Design & Brand Your Blog

 This step isn’t crucial, but I do believe it’s important to choose a theme for your blog and decide on a set of fonts and colours to use across your networks.
-All of these should compliment your personal style and highlight the content on your blog.
+All of these should complement your personal style and highlight the content on your blog.
 The goal is to keep things looking consistent!

 How to Choose a Theme for Your Blog